playframework/playframework/documentation/manual/working/commonGuide/configuration/ThreadPools.md

 In general, if the API you are using returns `Future`s, it is non-blocking, otherwise it is blocking.

 > Note that you may be tempted to therefore wrap your blocking code in Futures.
 This does not make it non-blocking, it just means the blocking will happen in a different thread.
 You still need to make sure that the thread pool that you are using has enough threads to handle the blocking.
+Please see Play's example templates on http://playframework.com/download#examples for how to configure your application for a blocking API.

 In contrast, the following types of IO do not block: